 Feld attended the 1970 Marlborough show with Archie Rand, a visual artist; he describes themselves as “Both of us were from Brooklyn, as well as from that lower-middle-class Jewish post-war urban cohort that instinctively looked upon intelligence as a competitive event.”
 Guston was Jewish as well.
 His family shortened their name after leaving Odessa to better assimilate into Western culture.

 Of the show, Feld writes, “Guston’s hulking beautiful/miserable abstractions of the early sixties had made way for a threatening carnival: thugs in hoods smoking cigars and holding nailed clubs.”
 This is the controversy.
-How to show these pictures without triggering people’s sensibilities in 2022 is a challenge to today’s museums.
+Showing these pictures without triggering people’s sensibilities in 2022 is a challenge to today’s museums.

 A retrospective of Guston’s work, “Philip Guston Now,” is on view at the Museum of Fine Arts, Boston, from May 1 to September 11, 2022; at the Museum of Fine Arts, Houston, from February 26 to August 27, 2023; and at the Tate Modern, London, from October 3, 2023, to February 4, 2024.